INCF/incf.dai/trunk/README.txt

 >>> myhub   # doctest: +ELLIPSIS
 <incf.dai.hub.HubProxy object at ...>

-The hub proxy provides a generic call method to be invoked as in
+At the very least the generic call method to be invoked as in

 >>> capabilities = myhub('GetCapabilities',output='xml')
 Requested URL: http://some.url?service=WPS&request=GetCapabilities&output=xml
 positional arguments: ('GET',)

+should always be available.
 The first argument here is a name of the function to be invoked at the hub but for convenience 'GetCapabilities' is also provided as a method on the hub proxy itself.